Events

 CONCRETE PLANTERS

-TUESDAY & THURSDAY, APRIL 21 & 23, 6:30pm
+TUESDAY & THURSDAY, May 19 & 21, 6:30pm

 Join Astrid of Vivatia Plants in for a two-day hands-on workshop.
 Participants will be introduced to the fundamentals of concrete crafting and design while creating their own custom planters and dishes using beautiful marbling techniques.
 Students will learn about concrete types, mixing ratios, mold preparation, pigmentation, marbling effects, proper curing, and finishing methods.